yassin202300080/Digital-forensics-Part-1-2/README.md

 9. the file systems signatures are checked. the partion format are detected by patterns including NFTS, FAT32.

 part2: Disk Image Analysis

+1. the extracted system information reads the software registry hive to get operating system details including Windows version, registered owner, build number, and service pack information.

+2. User account analysis accesses the sam hive to list all local user accounts stored in the security database, displaying both active and inactive user profiles.

+3. It makes a list of all installed programs by looking in two places in the registry the uninstall list and registered applications.
+4. then the usb devices histrory are read through thr system registry file